 Are you ready for Tom Hanks to be your friendly neighbor?
-We most certainly are, especially after seeing this sneak peek!
-Sony Pictures has released the first official photo of the actor as the iconic children’s show host Fred Rogers.
+We most certainly are, especially after seeing this incredible and emotional clip!
+Sony Pictures has released finally released the highly anticipated trailer showing the actor as the iconic children’s show host Fred Rogers.
 Hanks will portray Rogers in the upcoming film, “You Are My Friend” set to release in October 2019.
 The film will follow the story of a reporter who develops an emotional bond with Rogers (because who wouldn’t?) while profiling him for a magazine.

 According to director Marielle Heller, the film focuses on Rogers’ unlikely friendship with award-winning journalist Tom Junod, who wrote a profile piece about the host for Esquire magazine in 1998.
 TriStar Pictures described the film as a “heart-warmer” in which a journalist begrudgingly accepts an assignment to write a profile piece on the icon and “finds his perspective on life transformed.”